Growing chillies (Hot Pepper)

 Growing from seeds

-Hot pepper likes the warm weather, choose the type of hot pepper that you want to grow based on summer.
-Chili Pepper seeds take much time to germinate.
+Hot peppers like the warm weather, choose the type of hot pepper that you want to grow based on summer.
+Chili Pepper seeds take a long time to germinate.
 The best time to apply the peppers is 6 to 10 weeks before the last frost when there is no hot climate.
-In most areas it is very cold to start seed in the ground, in this case, you can start it in the container inside the house.
+In most areas it is freezing to start seed in the ground, in this case, you can start it in the container inside the house.

 Spacing

-Chili pepper seed ¼ to half an inch deep, 18 to 24 inches apart, it depends on its species.
+Chili pepper seed ¼ to half an inch deep, 18 to 24 inches apart, depending on its species.
 Place the space between the rows 24 to 36 inches.
-Keep the three seeds in one pit and thin seedling.
+Keep the three seeds in one pit and a thin seedling.
 When the plants grow 4 to 6 inches tall then implant it.

 Water your chili plants

-Pepper plant requires a lot of water, from the beginning of the plantation to the end of the season, it requires a moderate supply of water.
+Pepper plant requires a lot of water, from the beginning of the plantation to the end of the season, it requires a moderate water supply.
 However, the Pepper plant does not like the soil in which the waterlogged.
 This plant needs moisture, add some organic material to the soil when planting to maintain moisture.
 Use mulch to prevent evaporation during the summer season.

 Add 5-10-10 fertilizer to the soil before transplanting the plant.
 5-10-10 Fertilizers lightly sprinkle when flowering occurs in the plant.
 Add organic compost, if you use commercial fertilizer, choose which contains a high quantity of phosphorous and potassium, and reduces the amount of nitrogen, it strengthens the plant and produces good results.